danielt1263/Apex/README.md

  - An output function: In Apex, the output function is modeled by the various functions that subscribe to the store.
 The output functions are where you perform all of your side effects in response to state changes.

 ## Using Apex
-To use Apex, you simply need to create a single Store object to manage the State of your app.
+To use Apex, you create a single Store object to manage the State of your app.
 This store object can either be a global or passed to objects that need access to or need to change the state.

 ### Handling Asynchronous commands.

 To those have heard of redux, the above will sound familiar, but notice that Apex has no notion of `middleware` to handle asynchronous actions.
 Instead, Apex deals with asynchronous commands through a `CommandComponent`.

 The command component isn't necessary for Apex to work, and simple apps that don't need it can ignore it.
-In order for an App to handle commands, simply create a type that conforms to the `Command` protocol and put a `Set<MyCommand>` inside your state that represents all the commands that should currently be active.
+To handle commands, create a type that conforms to the `Command` protocol and put a `Set<MyCommand>` inside your state that represents all the commands that should currently be active.
 After you have that, create a CommandComponent (one for each type of command) and keep it with your Store object.

 In order to create a command component, provide a `lens`.
 A lens is a function that knows how to navigate through your State value to get to the underlying command Set.